BendyLand/align-comments/README.md

 (Writing a code example here does not show the difference very well since Markdown can be rendered in different ways.)

 ![A photo example that shows a before and after of comments misaligned, then aligned by column.](example.png "Example")

+You can see a real example with `before.lua` and `after.lua` in root directory of this project.